SebH87/DeViVa/Filtering tools/readme.md

 # DeViVa Filtering Tools

 The DeViVa filtering tools can be used to filter input data based on various criteria for a DeViVa analysis.
+There are two versions available:

+* __filtering.py__ &emsp; a simplyfied version with GUI dialogs for entering the filtering parameters
+* __filtering_exp.py__ &emsp; an advanced version where all parameters are set initially

 __USAGE:__

-DeViVa is a Python script that can be run on any operating system.
+The DeViVa filtering tools are Python scripts that can be run on any operating system.
 Please ensure that you are using Python 3.x!
-To start a DeViVa analysis, go to a terminal and type in:
+To start the filtering, go to a terminal and type in:

-_python DeViVa.py -d_
+_python filtering.py -d -m_

+or

+_python filtering_exp.py -d -m_

 You can add additional arguments if needed, but -d is always needed!